agustfridjons/Lemmings/README.md

 <h1>Lemmings</h1>

 Lemming is a puzzle/platforming game where the player has to guide a group of little people or "Lemmings" into a portal by adding elements onto the player area.

+Preview of ingame <h4 styles="color: red;">(Spiolers)</h4>
 ![](lemmingsgif.gif)

 The game includes 10 different levels that each have a unique puzzle to solve.